MicrosoftDocs/win32/desktop-src/BEvtColProv/control-checkpoint.md

 ---
-Description: 'If the current configuration is a result of the Undo/Redo/Restore, marks it as if it has been set explicitly, so that the history will preserve the time when it was set, and a backup file will be created for it on the next configuration change.'
+Description: If the current configuration is a result of the Undo/Redo/Restore, marks it as if it has been set explicitly, so that the history will preserve the time when it was set, and a backup file will be created for it on the next configuration change.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '1b3d398a-c7f9-4e21-9e43-1245a13fe564'
+ms.assetid: 1b3d398a-c7f9-4e21-9e43-1245a13fe564
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'boot-event-collector'
+- boot-event-collector
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Checkpoint method of the Control class
+title: Checkpoint method of the Control class ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Checkpoint method of the Control class